711-1 THE TEMPORARY ASSISTANCE UNIT

 Except in two-parent TA families, an assistance unit can only contain one caretaker relative as an actual recipient of benefits, even if there are other potential eligible caretaker relatives in the child's home.
 A step-parent may not be included in the assistance unit as a second parent unless he or she is the natural or adoptive parent of at least one child in the filing unit.

-In cases where the caretaker relative is a mandatory household member but their needs are excluded from the ATAP assistance unit (such as ineligible aliens), the income and resources of the excluded household member(s) will affect the ATAP eligibility for the household.
-These excluded household members are referred to Work Services for case management by the ATAP benefit cannot be penalized for non-compliance by the excluded household member(s).
 In cases where a caretaker relative (mandatory or optional household member) is excluded from the assistance unit because they receive SSI / APA benefits, their income and resources are not counted and they are not referred to Work Services for case management.

-In cases where the caretaker relative is an optional household member (such as a grandparent taking care of a grandchild) and they have chosen not to be included in the ATAP assistance unit, the income and resources of the caretaker relative are not counted when determining ATAP eligibility for the child.
-In this situation, the caretaker relative is not referred to participate in work activities.
+In cases where the caretaker relative is an optional household member (such as a grandparent taking care of a grandchild) and they have chosen not to be included in the ATAP assistance unit, the income and resources of the caretaker relative are not counted when determining ATAP eligibility for the child and they are not referred to Work Services for case management.

-Example 1 - Caretaker receives SSI / APA :
+Example 1 - Caretaker receives SSI / APA:

-Joan is excluded from the ATAP household because she is receiving SSI and APA .
+Joan is excluded from the ATAP household because she is receiving SSI and APA.
 As an excluded household member, she is coded out.
 Her children are eligible to receive TA ANI benefits and Joan is the payee.
 Joan is not referred to Work Services case management; her income, resources, and needs are not included in the ATAP grant.

 Example 2 - Parents are Ineligible Aliens:

 Alex and his wife Theresa are ineligible aliens so their needs are excluded from the ATAP case.
-Although their needs are not included in the ATAP case, their income and resources are considered when determining eligibility and payment amount, and they are referred to Work Services for case management.
+Although their needs are not included in the ATAP case, their income and resources are considered when determining eligibility and payment amount, and they are not referred to Work Services for case management.

 Example 3 - Optional Caretaker Relative:

-Previous Section | ||
+| Previous Section | ||